 Another game that could realistically be seen as a PlayStation 5 release might be Sucker Punch’s Ghost of Tsushima, revealed at PSX in December 2017.
 We saw an impressive demo at E3 2018, but with the game being absent from the 2019 release schedule it’s not entirely unrealistic to think it might end up on PS5.
 Maybe it will end up being one of the last PS4 games from Sony in Q1 or Q2 2020, or it could release on PS4 and PS5.

 Of the more obvious candidates, assuming a November 2020 release date, there will almost certainly be FIFA 21 (a number so scary and in the future that it's hard to look at it without shivering), a new Call of Duty, a new DICE shooter (possibly a Battlefront, but work continues on Battlefront 2), a LEGO game, and couple of new entries in franchises that last had new releases in 2017: Destiny, Middle-Earth: Shadow of War, and Assassin's Creed.

 A new game in the Gran Turismo series would also be a great launch game for the PS5.
 While the GT series has often taken a long time to develop and suffered delays, the series' director, Kazunori Yamauchi, has said that he's already thinking about the game that follows GT Sport.
 What that game is remains to be seen, but there certainly is a possibility that we'll see Gran Turismo 7 on the PS5.

 With Square stating that the Final Fantasy VII remake on PlayStation will be arriving in multiple parts, it wouldn't be surprising to see the game make its way over the PS5 with enhancements over the PS4 game.
 Whether or not players will have to buy the game again once they've bought it on PS4 remains to be seen.

-PS5 Price - Will the PlayStation 5 be Expensive and Cost More Than the PS4 did at Launch?
+Will it Cost More Than the PS4 did at Launch?